KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Features restricted to signed in users - As a Site Owner, I would like to restrict some features of the site to registered users, so that it encourages people to sign up to the site
+> Features restricted to signed in users - As a Site Owner, I would like to restrict some features of the site to registered users, so that it encourages people to sign up to the site.

 Acceptance Criteria:
-* Given that a user is not registered or signed in, when they look at a recipe then they do not have the ability to create a recipe
+* Given that a user is not registered or signed in, when they look at a recipe then they do not have the ability to create a recipe.
-* Given that a user is not registered or signed in, when they look at a recipe then they are unable to leave a comment
+* Given that a user is not registered or signed in, when they look at a recipe then they are unable to leave a comment.
 * Given that a user is not registered or signed in, when they encounter functionality that requires them to be signed in then they are redirected to the login or register page.

 Implementation of tests:
-* Restrict the ability to save a recipe to authenticated users
-* Restrict the ability to create a recipe to authenticated users
+* Restrict the ability to create a recipe to authenticated users.
-* Restrict the ability to like a recipe to authenticated users
+* Restrict the ability to comment on recipes to authenticated users.
 * Redirect users who make a request for functionality that requires them to be authenticated users to the login page

 All Tests Passed &#x2611;